 We recommend you to start your trip on a Wednesday to see the market in Beaune every Saturday.

 Classic Accommodation: US$1840

 You will meet our area manager on arrival at your hotel and he will set you up on your bikes.
 There are options for an easy ride on flat terrain through vineyards to the north or for those that want to challenge themselves with some hills, there are moderate climbs nearby.
 You’ll want to finish the day with a visit the Chateau of Gevrey-Chambertin, with the opportunity to taste their Grand Crus wine.

 Ride Distance: 12 km, elevation gain 72 m or 38 km, gain 484 m.*

 On your second day here, you’ll ride through the flat farmlands to the Abbaye de Citeaux, where monks still make their famous cheese.
 You can finish the day with a visit to the Clos de Vougeot, and ride past vineyards including Romanee Conti and other prestigious estates.

-You’ll make your way south, where you can enjoy lunch at one of our favorite auberges in the region, before entering Beaune, your home for the next two days.
-You stay at a charming 3-star hotel within the ramparts of the old city, and can dine out at acclaimed restaurants, where the wine lists are as extensive as the menus.
+You’ll make your way south, where you can enjoy lunch at one of the many auberges in the region, before entering Beaune, your home for the next two days.
+You stay at a charming 3-star hotel (or a 5-star hotel if you choose Luxe) within the ramparts of the old city, and can dine out at acclaimed restaurants, where the wine lists are as extensive as the menus.

 Ride Distance: 32 km, elevation gain 112 m or 37 km, gain 670 m.*